Sepehr-Noori/Sepehr-Noori/README.md

 ### Hi there 👋
+I'm Sepehr Noori and I'm currently studying in Sharif University of Technology in Tehran and I know some C++ and java and python
 <!--
 **Sepehr-Noori/Sepehr-Noori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.